Rust to assembly: Arrays, Tuples, Box, and Option handling

 type.

-The first is the pointer to the array of coordinates.
-The second is the array of Coordinate
+The first is the pointer to the array of coordinates, and the second is the array of Coordinate

 objects.